 Easy Ways to collect feedback and take action

-Customer feedback is valuable.
-Your company's reputation is mostly established by what your customers say about it.
+As of now, you know customer feedback is valuable and your company's reputation is established by what your customers say about you in the market.

-By responding to negative feedback, you can improve your brand's reputation, understand your customers better, increase their involvement and loyalty.
+By responding to negative feedback, you can improve your brand's reputation by changing your customers' perceptions.